Outstanding ancient cities and towns around the world

 - Sassi di Matera – Italy, Basilicata.
 Group of prehistoric cave dwellings, continuously inhabited for 9,000 years up to this day.

 - Toledo – Spain, Castile – La-Mancha.
-Very well preserved andcient and medieval city with a huge number of valuable buildings.
+Very well preserved ancient and medieval city with a huge number of valuable buildings.
 The fortified city is located on a hill and surrounded by Tagus River from three sides.
-Served as administrative centre in Roman times, capital of Visigoths, city flourished also in the 16th century AD.
+Served as an administrative center in Roman times, capital of Visigoths, the city flourished also in the 16th century AD.

 - Calakmul – Mexico, Campeche.
 One of the largest cities of ancient Maya with remnants of nearly 7000 structures still existing.
 Largest building – 55 m high pyramid.
 117 stelae and numerous other important monuments of history and art.

 - Chichen Itza – Mexico, Yucatán.
-Major urban centre of lowland Maya culture with numerous monuments of world importance and fame.
-Chichen Itza became important centre around 600 AD and remained such centre until its fall around 1000 AD.
-Some of the best known monuments are El Castillo pyramid, the Great Ball Court, Temple de los Guerreros, El Caracol observatory, Ossario pyramid.
-The unique Sacred Cenote is natural sinkhole – human sacrifice site.
-In deposits of cenote have been discovered huge amounts of gold and jade artefacts as well as human remains.
+The major urban center of lowland Maya culture with numerous monuments of world importance and fame.
+Chichen Itza became an important center around 600 AD and kept its importance until its fall around 1000 AD.
+Some of the best-known monuments are El Castillo pyramid, the Great Ball Court, Temple de los Guerreros, El Caracol observatory, Ossario pyramid.
+The unique Sacred Cenote is a natural sinkhole – human sacrifice site.
+In deposits of cenote have been discovered huge amounts of gold and jade artifacts as well as human remains.

 - Tikal – Guatemala, Petén.
-One of the largest and most important cities of Maya civilization.
-City flourished in the 3rd – 10th century AD.
-City contains impressive complex of ruined structures, including a 47 m high pyramid.
+One of the largest and most important cities of the Maya civilization.
+The city flourished in the 3rd – 10th century AD.
+The city contains an impressive complex of ruined structures, including a 47 m high pyramid.
 Numerous art values – stelae, burials.

 - Uxmal – Mexico, Yucatán.
-Important centre of ancient Maya culture with exceptionally well preserved structures.
+An important center of ancient Maya culture with exceptionally well-preserved structures.
 Founded around 500 AD and inhabited until the 1550s, flourishing in 700 –1100 AD.
-Architecture of Uxmal is considered to be of very high quality visually and structurally and belongs to the best achievements of Puuc style.
+The architecture of Uxmal is considered to be of very high quality visually and structurally and belongs to the best achievements of Puuc style.
 Impressive buildings are The Governor’s Palace with the longest façade in ancient Mesoamerica, the Adivino – surprising pyramid with ovate sides and Nunnery Quadrangle – governor’s residence with interesting façades.

 Other ancient settlements in North America